-Founded in 1986 as the Committee Against Anti-Asian Violence, CAAAV has been organizing for justice in New York City for over 25 years.
+Founded in 1986 as the Committee Against Anti-Asian Violence, CAAAV has been organizing for justice in New York City for almost 30 years.

 Our work originally came out of a response to rising anti-Asian violence across the country, including the murder of Vincent Chin in 1982.
 As we publicized these cases, we developed a deeper analysis of the root causes of violence:

 - that it wasn’t just random individuals, but part of the legacy of systemic and institutional racism.

 - that as a result of systemic and institutional racism, immigrants and refugees were kept in poverty and forced to work in poor conditions.

 - that women’s work has always remained invisible in and outside of the home.